pryv/lib-js/components/pryv/README.md

 2. `INITIALIZED`: visuals assets are loaded, or when [polling](https://api.pryv.com/reference/#poll-request) concludes with **Result: Refused**
 3. `NEED_SIGNIN`: from the response of the [auth request](https://api.pryv.com/reference/#auth-request) through [polling](https://api.pryv.com/reference/#poll-request)
 4. `AUTHORIZED`: When [polling](https://api.pryv.com/reference/#poll-request) concludes with **Result: Accepted**
-5. `SIGNOUT`: when the user confirms a logout (the account menu's "Log out", or the logout confirmation when the menu is off), just before the client-side authorization credentials are deleted
+5. `SIGNOUT`: with the account menu, when the user confirms "Log out", just before the client-side authorization credentials are deleted.
+With `menu: false`, on the click itself, before the "Log out?" question: if the user cancels, the controller re-initializes from the stored credentials (`LOADING` then `AUTHORIZED`)
 6. `ERROR`: see message for more information

 You will need to provide a function to react depending on the state.
 The states `NEED_SIGNIN` and `AUTHORIZED` carry the same properties as the [auth process polling responses](https://api.pryv.com/reference/#poll-request). `LOADING`, `INITIALIZED` and `SIGNOUT` only have `status`.
 The `ERROR` state carries a `message` property.